Stanley CountySchool Board Meeting The

 constitutional amendment would allow the South Dakota Investment Council to

-invest the states permanent school fund to increase the rate of return that
+invest the state’s permanent school fund to increase the rate of return that

 is distributed to schools each year.
 Superintendent